CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

   </div>
 </div>

 Making circular cutouts on the edge of wood can be difficult.
-You could route it, file it by hand, or drill it as I've done here.
+Among other possibilities, you could route it, file it by hand, or drill it as I've done here.
 The biggest difficulty with drilling is bit wander.
 In a non-rigid setup, the bit will immediately jump off the edge you are trying to drill.

-What I've done here is used double sided tape to stick the oak to a sacrificial 2x4, punched a starter hole in the 2x4, and then drilled it out carefully on the drill press.
+So what I've done is used double sided tape to stick the oak to a sacrificial 2x4, punched a starter hole in the 2x4, and then drilled it out carefully on the drill press.
 It wasn't the perfect shape, but I was able to easily tune it up later with a half round file.

 ![20240511_164006](20240511_164006.jpg)

 The square cutout is easier.
 The initial vertical cuts are made with a Japanese pull saw, then the horizontal cut is made with a coping saw.
 You can make these cuts perfectly square if you are careful and take your time.

-I did not, and I smoothed out the final surface with a file.
+I was neither careful nor patient, so I needed to smooth out the final surface with a file.
 I should note that for small jobs like this, I don't usually bother getting out my scrollsaw.
 The time savings you get by using the power tool is not worth the effort of pulling it out of the closet.

 ## Making the Spacers

-I forgot to take pictures of a few steps, but next I cut some spacers to be slightly bigger than each plane.
+I forgot to take pictures of the next few steps, but basically I cut some spacers to be slightly bigger than each plane.

 ![20240511_182446](20240511_182446.jpg)